 Albert Johnson & Walter Scott

-Walter Scott became a frequent visitor to the castle.
-Johnson allowed him to live there for his remaining years.
-Walter Scott died in January of 1954.
+Scotty became a frequent visitor to the castle and was allowed to live there for his remaining years.
+He died in January 1954.

 Now here’s another one of those fascinating Death Valley National Park Facts.
 It involved Edna Brush Perkins.
 She was an active suffragist from Cleveland, Ohio, and an avid travel writer who fell in love with Death Valley.